Schuetze1000/TheRouteMaster/README.md

 # TheRouteMaster
-Web-/App-Engineering Project of four Students of the Baden-Wuerttemberg Cooperative State University.
+Web-/App-Engineering Project of three Students of the Baden-Wuerttemberg Cooperative State University.
 This Project is based on the MERN-Stack.